stevencumming/customercounter/README.md

 	- The application files are pretty light and are all relatively addressed.
 - Data Security
-	- The whole thing is scratch built.
-So there goes A LOT of security and protection.
-I've tried to make the system robust.
+	- The whole thing is scratch built, so it does lack some security features.
+	- I've tried to make the system robust.
-	- There are a few modifications I'd like to make to hinder the unlikely event of an attack (an hour of work to prevent injection attacks for example)
+	- There are a few modifications I'd like to extend the code to hinder sql injection attacks, for example.
 	- There is no authentication.
-		That would be nearly impossible given all of the different devices and networks.
-If anyone with the web address puts in ANY store number they can adjust the counts.
+		- A simple password authentication should be relatively simple to implement
 		- I have implemented a function to log the IP addresses, and can looking into implementing a blacklist (banning them) if necessary.